vivh3/pymarl/README.md

 **Note:** Replays cannot be watched using the Linux version of StarCraft II.
 Please use either the Mac or Windows version of the StarCraft II client.

-## Documentation/Support

-Documentation is a little sparse at the moment (but will improve!).
-Please raise an issue in this repo, or email [Tabish](mailto:tabish.rashid@cs.ox.ac.uk)

 ## Citing PyMARL